svmiller/peacesciencer/README.md

 It also has the following data sets:

+-   `archigos`: an abbreviated version of the Archigos data, used internally
 -   `atop_alliance:` directed dyad-year alliance data from ATOP
 -   `capitals`: a list of capitals and capital transitions for Correlates of War state system members